ConfederacyOfGaia/Gaia/dms-guide.md

 ### Exploration

 There are lots of older Zephyran Empire ruins that the Aurelian Empire has decided to ignore.
-These include
+These include:

 - Old battle sites
 - Abandoned castles